ashspider/Dao-Governance/README.md

 ### Governor

-Initially, we will build a Governor without a timelock.
+Initially, we will build a Governor with a timelock.
 The core logic is given by the Governor contract, but we still need to choose:

 1) how voting power is determined
 2) how many votes are needed for quorum